 - a.
 The CEO has overall responsibility for formulation of policy and procedures to ensure the airport is managed, operated and maintained safely to meet its legal obligations. - b.
-The EGM Operations is responsible for ensuring that: - airport facilities and equipment are planned, constructed, installed and maintained in accordance with MOS requirements; - procedures are in place and documented to promote safety and meet CASA standards; and - Resources are available to implement the procedures safely, efficiently and effectively. - c.
+The EGM Operations is responsible for ensuring that: - airport facilities and equipment are planned, constructed, installed and maintained in accordance with MOS requirements - procedures are in place and documented to promote safety and meet CASA standards; and - Resources are available to implement the procedures safely, efficiently and effectively. - c.
 The Head of Airside Operations is the Aerodrome Manual controller.
 The contact details can be found on the Telephone Contact List at the front of the Manual.
 The Head of Airside Operations maintains the electronic master copy of the Manual.
-The Head of Airside Operations is responsible for: - implementing the procedures; - carrying out or arranging technical inspections; - ensuring Airside Operations Staff and Works Safety Officers are trained in accordance with the requirements of the CASRs, MOS and applicable industry standards; - keeping training records; - ensuring appropriately qualified persons conduct technical inspections; - organising amendments to the Manual; and - the day to day oversight of the safety aspects of all airside operations - d.
+The Head of Airside Operations is responsible for: - implementing the procedures - carrying out or arranging technical inspections - ensuring Airside Operations Staff and Works Safety Officers are trained in accordance with the requirements of the CASRs, MOS and applicable industry standards - keeping training records - ensuring appropriately qualified persons conduct technical inspections - organising amendments to the Manual; and - the day to day oversight of the safety aspects of all airside operations - d.
 The Manager of Airside Standards is responsible for providing high level technical expertise in ensuring BAC maintains compliance with Aerodrome Certificate and regulatory requirements through the management of day-to-day airside legislative and regulatory obligations. - e.
 The Aviation Safety Manager is responsible for the management and implementation of BAC's Aviation Safety Management System across all aspects of aerodrome operations.
 Ensuring best practice procedures are in place.
 Review, approve and maintain oversight of scheduled airside construction and maintenance works. - f.
 The Airside Services Coordinator is the key point of contact on the day of operations at the AOC to manage stakeholder requests received through the Airside Operations Control room.
 Assist Team Leaders in day-to-day AOO activity planning ensuring all relevant information is passed on to AOO's as applicable to improve Safety, efficiency and Customer Satisfaction. - g.
 The Head of Security and Emergency Planning is responsible for compliance of Aviation Transport Security Regulations and associated policy development, the preparation, maintenance and exercising of the airport emergency plan and development of BAC security policy in accordance with the transport security program and ASIC program. - h.
-The Head of Airport Facilities is responsible for terminal maintenance, apron floodlighting and other apron facilities. - Duty Terminal Coordinators/Control Coordinator is responsible for allocation of particular aircraft bays; time limitations applying to the use of aircraft stands; and removal of aircraft when a time limitation has been exceeded or in an emergency.
+The Head of Airport Facilities is responsible for terminal maintenance, apron floodlighting and other apron facilities. - i.
+Airport Duty Managers (ADMs) are responsible for operational response to any incident in post code 4008 (i.e. Brisbane Airport).
+This includes but is not limited to, all other precincts including Skygate, parking infrastructure, roads, retail facilities, terminals, and all airside infrastructure. - Their responsibilities include acting as the key operational decision makers and point of contact in the event of disruption or incident response (24/7), as well as the management of day-to-day airport operations and activities.